Yue-ZHAO/MapNodeProcess4Timestamping/README.md

 # Map Node Processing for Feature Extraction
+## For Claudia
+You may need to change the initialization of the Stanford coreNLP Pipeline.

 ## How to use it?
 ~~1.
 Put the [classifier](https://www.dropbox.com/s/k9llbp5dea4zgzp/RF5classesOnlyWithChanges.model?dl=0) into the folder (projectPath/models/).~~